xxxdtrevor214/PayPal-Java-SDK/rest-api-sample/README.md

 Test Account
 ------------

-   * Test Client ID and Client Secret can be found in the file Credentials.java under the samples package.
+   * Test Client ID and Client Secret can be found in the file sdk_config.properties file under src/main/resources/ folder.
    * The endpoint URL for token generation and API calls are fetched from sdk_config.properties file under src/main/resources/ folder.
    * AccessToken are generated once using GenerateAccessToken.java and used for the samples.